goropikari/Percolation.jl/README.md

 This package is for simulating percolation theory.
 You can computer cluster size and check if percolating or not.

-Support for following type of lattice site percolation.
+Support for following lattice site percolation.

 - Square lattice
  - nearest neighbor
  - next nearest neighbor
 - Triangular lattice
  - nearest neighbor
 - d dimensional simple lattice
  - nearest neighbor
 - Honeycomb lattice
  - nearest neighbor
 - Kagome lattice
  - nearest neighbor